rexroni/keytap/README.md

 * Configuring left shift key to be a shift key when held or an escape key when tapped.

-* Configuring the f key to be an f when tapped or to convert the h/j/k/l keys to behave like arrow keys while f is held.
+* Configuring the f key to be an f when tapped or to modify the h/j/k/l keys to behave like arrow keys while f is held.

 * Configure multiple keyboards with different keybindings.